 To be eligible for membership in Order of Omega, a student shall meet the following minimum requirements:

 a.
-One full academic year of residence at the institution where selected.
+One full academic year of enrollment at the institution.

 The selection of student members shall consider the following areas of a candidate’s collegiate record: